Lift Others, Better Ourselves

-We believe that by uniting with all people of good will to lift our neighbors in need, not only will we help those who are poor and disadvantaged transcend poverty, but we will also transcend the harmful divides that exist today.
+By joining with all people of good will to lift our neighbors in need, not only will we help those who are poor and disadvantaged rise above poverty, but we will also transcend the harmful divides that exist today.

-In other words, working together, regardless of our political affiliation, to give the most vulnerable, disenfranchised members of society opportunities to flourish will also rescue our society and politics.
+Working together, regardless of political affiliation, to help the most vulnerable members of society will unite, strengthen, and uplift everyone.

 We invite you to join us.

-Lift every person in need to prosperity through sound public policy that allows for every opportunity to gain freedom through self-reliance and the dignity of earned success.
+Lift every person in need to prosperity and self-reliance through sound public policy that affirms each person’s human dignity and allows for every opportunity to flourish.

-- Love & Respect: Have compassion for our neighbors in need and recognize their human dignity and potential for growth by seeing them as we see ourselves
+Love & Respect: Show compassion for our neighbors in need and see them as we see ourselves by recognizing their human dignity and potential for growth

-- Constructive Dialogue: Invite all people of good will to join our cause, regardless of political beliefs or affiliation
+Constructive Dialogue: Invite all people of good will to join our cause, regardless of political persuasion or affiliation

-- Sound Policy: Base our initiatives on reliable research, evidence-based strategies, and our other principles
+Sound Policy: Base our initiatives on accurate data, reliable research, and evidence-based strategies